arangodb-foxx/util-simple-auth/README.md

-# The Simple Authentication App
+# Simple Authentication

-The simple authentication app provides hashed password-based authentication with automatically generated salts and constant-time password verification with SHA and MD5 hashing algorithms.
+The simple authentication utility service provides hashed password-based authentication with automatically generated salts and constant-time password verification with SHA and MD5 hashing algorithms.
 The authentication is good enough for non-critical use cases but should not be considered very secure due to the limited nature of the hashing algorithms in use.

 ## Configuration